Aryan-Sajith/DataStructures-Algorithms/src/basics/DSAInfo.md

 # Data Structures:
-    1. Definition: Different tools to store and organize data on your computer.
+    1. **Definition**: Different tools to store and organize data on your computer.
         - Example: Arrays to store integers regarding upto 30 students' grades.

 # Algorithms